 How we check public VPN servers

-Free VPN Catalog is built around fresh measurements, not a static list.
+PublicVPNList is built around fresh measurements, not a static list.
 We check availability, speed and latency every 10 minutes, show only live VPN endpoints that pass real checks, and provide downloadable OpenVPN .ovpn files for VPNs working at download time.

 What the checks measure